MemExplorer/Consultation-Scheduling-System/CONTRIBUTING.md

 * `venv` : python virtual environment folder.
 Do not modify.

 * `run.py` : Project runner file only.
-Reference to the main.py view.
+Reference to the main.py views.
 * `markdowns` : Related markdowns or `.md` files like `Contributing.md` and `README.md`.

 # Requirements